Baby’s Head Hot, But No Fever: Causes And When To Worry

 2. Check the room temperature

-The room temperature could also influence the temperature of your baby’s head.
+Maintaining a stable room temperature for babies is crucial because it could also influence the temperature of your baby’s head.
 Keep the following points in mind about room temperature for babies (7).

 • Maintain a room temperature of 65 to 70°F (18 to 21°C) in all seasons.
 A baby may be unable to adjust and adapt to changes in ambient temperature, making it imperative to maintain a stable temperature range.